-The Scholarship Committee is pleased to announce that the Military Officers Association of America (MOAA) Tampa Chapter awarded scholarships of $2000.00 each to four high school seniors who are planning to attend college, community college or an accredited career training institution during the 2021-2022 school year at the May 2023 luncheon.
+The Scholarship Committee is pleased to announce that the Military Officers Association of America (MOAA) Tampa Chapter is accepting applications to award scholarships of up to $2000.00 high school seniors who are planning to attend college or community college during the 2023-2024 school year and will be awarded at the May 2023 luncheon.
 The application deadline is April 15, 2023.

 MOAA TAMPA AWARDS 2022 SCHOLARSHIPS AT THE MAY LUNCHEON

 By William Schneider, COL USA (Ret) • Edited by Sara Marks, CAPT NC USN (Ret)

 Congratulations to all the recipients of the MOAA Tampa 2022 Scholarship Awards held at the May Luncheon.
 Each recipient was clearly deserving of such an award by the MOAA Tampa Chapter.
 The awardees are Lauren Richard, Luke Austermehle, Eden Dalcourt and Emma Unger.
 Here are their accomplishments:

 Lauren Richard will graduate from Wiregrass Ranch High School with an unweighted GPA of 3.7.
 She attained a CPA rating for choral performance for 4 consecutive

 years and The State Thespians superior rating for musical performance for

 two consecutive years.
 Her community service includes performances in several productions include acting in productions of: Rent, Legally Blond and Chicago.
 She

 is also involved in climate issues as a member of Earth Uprising, Tampa Bay.
 Lauren is also the Co-founder of her High School Political Club.
 She will attend the University of South Florida as an English major and plans to pursue a career in acting.
 Lauren was sponsored by her grandmother, LTC Jeanne Richard and was accompanied by her mother Jennifer Richard.